hzqtc/pist/README.md

 ## Features

-* Github account login
+* Github account login.
-* List all gists
+* List user's all gists.
-* Display detail information and history of gists
+* Display detail information and history of gists.
-* Create new gists
+* Create new gists.
-* Delete existing gists
+* Delete existing gists.
-* Download gists, including downloading a particular version
+* Download gists, including downloading a particular version.
-* Update gists, including remove files from gists
+* Update gists, including remove files from gists.

+## Features (which are not bugs)

+* Access other user's gists.
+* Create anonymous gists.

 ## Dependencies